 Realme 2 Pro Review: Camera

 The Realme 2 Pro has a 16MP camera on the rear paired with a 2MP depth sensor, and a 16MP selfie camera up front.
-The camera performance isn’t perfect, but it’s quite good for the price.
+The camera performance isn’t perfect (far from it), but it’s quite good for the price.

 The Realme 2 Pro images look good on the phone’s screen, but you will notice fuzzy details when you examine them on the big screen.
 The dynamic range isn’t very wide and colors get a bit muted in harsh sunlight.